-5. ADDITIONAL EFFECTS OF LEARNING (non-compulsory) Number of effect of learning Effects of learning in time Knowledge - Gra duate knows and understands: K1 Define thesis, understand the difference between law, theory and hypothesis, define strong and weak points of hypotheses. К2 Skills- Graduate i s able to: S1 Predict physiological reactions in different situations S2 Social Competen cies - Graduate is ready for: SC1 Perform constructive discussion about scientific theory or hypothesis SC2
+5. Additional EFFECTS OF LEARNING (non-compulsory)

+Number of effect of learning Effects in the fields of:

+Knowledge - Grad uate knows and understands:

+К1 Define thesis, understand the difference between law, theory and hypothesis, define strong and weak points of hypotheses.

+К2

+Skills- Graduate is able to:

+S1 Predict physiological reactions in different situations

+S2

+Social Competencies - Graduate is ready for:

+SC1 Perform constructive discussion about scientific theory or hypothesis

+SC2